-MSBS 412 Contemporary Social Dynamics and Public Policy
+MSBS 431 Contemporary Social Dynamics and Public Policy

 3 hours.
-An exploration of behaviors, values, and attitudes in personal and social relationships among various cultures and ethnic groupss.
+An exploration of behaviors, values, and attitudes in personal and social relationships as they affect the development of public policy.

-MSBS 413 Personal and Professional Ethics.
+MSBS 432 Personal and Professional Ethics.

 3 hours.
 An exploration of the place human values have in one's personal and professional life.
 Students will examine and develop systems for making ethical decisions.
-(Identical to MGOL 413, MGHR 413, MBIS 413)